Jill Valentine: Other appearances

 She is a playable character in several non-canonical Resident Evil games.
 The character appears in a number of Resident Evil mobile games and is the protagonist of Resident Evil: Genesis (2008), an alternative-story version of the original game.
 Jill is a playable character in Marvel vs. Capcom 2 (2000), Marvel vs. Capcom 3 (2011), Project X Zone (2012), Project X Zone 2 (2015), Dead by Daylight (2016), Puzzle Fighter (2017), the digital collectible card game Teppen (2019), and has been announced as an additional character in Goddess of Victory: Nikke (2022).
 She is an alternate skin for Chun-Li in Super Gem Fighter Mini Mix (1998), Cammy in Street Fighter V (2016), and Zofia in Tom Clancy's The Division 2 (2019), and can be selected as a playable skin in We Love Golf!
 (2007), Tom Clancy's Rainbow Six Siege (2015), and Fortnite Battle Royale (2017).
 Jill has a non-playable cameo in 2004's Under the Skin, is one of the 'Spirit' power-ups in Super Smash Bros.
 Ultimate (2018), and a robot dressed as Jill makes a brief reference in Astro's Playroom (2020) and Astro Bot (2024).

 Jill appears in novelizations of the films and games and plays a supporting role in the first novel, Resident Evil: Caliban Cove (1998), of a series by S. D. Perry.
 In Resident Evil: The Umbrella Conspiracy (1998), Perry's novelization of the original game, Jill's Delta Force background is not mentioned; before her career in law enforcement, she is said to have acted as an accomplice for her father Dick Valentine, a professional thief.
 Several comic books based on the games were released, and she is a character in Bandai's Resident Evil Deck Building Card Game (2011) and Steamforged Games' Resident Evil 3: The Board Game (2021).
 Merchandise featuring Jill includes action figures, figurines and a replica gun.
 The character was featured in Resident Evil-themed attractions at Universal Studios Japan and Universal Orlando's Halloween Horror Nights.
 Capcom's theme restaurant, Biohazard Cafe & Grill S.T.A.R.S., which opened in Tokyo's Shibuya in 2012, served a noodle dish named for her.
 (Note: The dish was "S.T.A.R.S.
 Original Noodles (Women Only) 'Jill Ver.'".
 There was a corresponding "(Men Only) 'Barry Ver.'".)
+In 2026, to celebrate the release of Resident Evil Requiem (2026), Alamo Drafthouse Cinema introduced a Resident Evil–inspired menu featuring a dish called "Jill Sandwich".
+(Note: Jill’s sandwich features double all-beef patties, applewood-smoked bacon, melted cheese, pickles, a special burger sauce, all served on a butter-toasted bun.)